cloudsimplus/cloudsimplus/docs/javadocs/org/cloudsimplus/faultinjection/HostFaultInjection.rst

 .. java:method:: public double meanTimeToRepairVmFaultsInMinutes(DatacenterBroker broker)
    :outertype: HostFaultInjection

-   Computes the current mean time (in minutes) to repair failures of VMs (MTTR) belonging to given broker.
+   Computes the current Mean Time To Repair Failures of VMs in minutes (MTTR) belonging to given broker.
+If a null broker is given, computes the MTTR of all VMs for all existing brokers.

-   :param broker: the broker to get the MTTR for
+   :param broker: the broker to get the MTTR for or null if the MTTR is to be computed for all brokers
-   :return: the current mean time (in minutes) to repair VM failures (MTTR) or zero if no VM was destroyed due to Host failure
+   :return: the current MTTR (in minutes) or zero if no VM was destroyed due to Host failure

 processEvent
 ^^^^^^^^^^^^